github/VisualStudio/CONTRIBUTING.md

 ## Submitting a pull request

-0. [Fork][] and clone the repository (see Build Instructions in the [README][readme])
+1. [Fork][] and clone the repository (see Build Instructions in the [README][readme])
-0. Create a new branch: `git checkout -b my-branch-name`
+2. Create a new branch: `git checkout -b my-branch-name`
-0. Make your change, add tests, and make sure the tests still pass
+3. Make your change, add tests, and make sure the tests still pass
-0. Push to your fork and [submit a pull request][pr]
+4. Push to your fork and [submit a pull request][pr]
-0. Pat your self on the back and wait for your pull request to be reviewed and merged.
+5. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

-- Follow the existing code's style.
+- Follow the style/format of the existing code.
-- Write tests.
+- Write tests for your changes.
 - Keep your change as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).